ajeetkverma/BvD-ICASSP-2023/readme.md

 Use `tracker_yolo_output.ipynb` along with the video data and generated text file containing bounding boxes to get the **[CSRT Tracker](https://docs.opencv.org/3.4/d2/da2/classcv_1_1TrackerCSRT.html) Powered YOLOv7 Output**

 ## **Citation**

+Should you find our work interesting and would like to cite it, please feel free to add these to your references!

 ```
 @INPROCEEDINGS{10095146,
   author={Mistry, Sahaj K. and Chatterjee, Shreyas and Verma, Ajeet K. and Jakhetiya, Vinit and Subudhi, Badri N. and Jaiswal, Sunil},